 (Really, visit and grab what you need.
-Becca and I like to share this stuff because we believe we should all grow and succeed together.)
+Becca and I share because we believe we should all grow and succeed together.)

 When it comes to newsletters, I still have a lot to learn.
-I’m working hard to create ones that give my readers what the need and want.
-But I’d rather spend time growing my skills and focus on the content than try and entice people to sign up with the lure of “free.”
+I’m working hard to create ones that give my readers what they need and want.
+But I’d rather spend time growing my skills and focus on the content, than try and entice people to sign up with the lure of “free.”

-And here’s the thing…even without freebies, I average about 100 or so new sign ups between newsletters.
-So I really think it’s about the content, not the sign up bonus.
-So if you want to offer the free item on sign up, go for it.
+And here’s the thing…even without freebies, I average about 100 or so new sign-ups between newsletters.
+So I really think it’s about the content, not the sign-up bonus.
+So if you want to offer the free item to sign up, go for it.
 But make sure your focus is KEEPING subscribers, not just getting them to add their email.